 Plantain lily (Hosta spp.): Perhaps the most popular of all large leaf plants, hostas come in a wide range of sizes.
 They prefer semi-shade and moisture-retentive soil.

-They are also, infamously, at the top of slug and snail à la carte dining, so surround with coarse grit or use copper tape on container specimens.
+They are also, infamously, at the top of slug and snail à la carte dining, so surround them with coarse grit or use copper tape on container specimens.

 ‘Sum and Substance’ has broad yellow-green leaves, will tolerate more sun than most and is relatively slug-resistant (as are most large-leaved varieties).
 ‘Empress Wu’ is a blue-green behemoth spreading almost two metres across.
 ‘Gentle Giant’ isn’t far behind.
 For variegated leaves grow ‘Dream Weaver’ and ‘Victory’.